 Since some years, i'm looking more for CLI options of the software i use, to a point where i learned to enjoy "command-line interfaces".
 This way i can create scripts and automate repetitive tasks

 .
-Even after two decades of typing characters into computers, it still feels like "breathing life" into all these things to me.
+Even after two decades of typing characters into computers, it still feels like breathing life into all these things to me.
+Maybe like giving birth to Minions, despite being relatively simple, they are helpful and fun.
 Although i don't mind using or building a GUI, since i sit on both sides

 Creating rules and throwing "input" against it, to see how the program reacts, is a bit like playing with Lego "Technic" from my childhood.
 But the difference is that i can now make the parts myself, just by adding lines